 All degree-seeking students at Manhattan Tech have the opportunity and are encouraged to meet with an academic or faculty advisor.
-Students who are accepted into the Associate Degree Nursing, Biotechnology, Dental Hygiene, Medical Laboratory Technology, or Practical Nursing programs will be advised by the program faculty advisor.
-Academic advisors will provide advising services for all other program students as well as Pre-Allied Health students: Pre-BLT, Pre-DH, Pre-MLT, and Pre-PN.
+Students who are accepted into the Associate Degree Nursing, Dental Hygiene, Medical Laboratory Technology, or Practical Nursing programs will be advised by the program faculty advisor.
+Academic advisors will provide advising services for all other program students as well as Pre-Allied Health students: Pre-DH, Pre-MLT, and Pre-PN.
 It is the student's responsibility to initiate and prepare for advising appointments.

-Advisors may assist students in the following areas: goal setting, campus and program information, referrals to campus resources and interpreting institutional policies, procedures and requirements.
+Advisors may assist students in the following areas: Course placement based upon multiple measures, goal setting, campus and program information, referrals to campus resources, and interpreting institutional policies, procedures and requirements.